Justin-Tan/particle2seq/README.md

 -----------------------------
 ## Usage
-The code depends on [Tensorflow](https://www.tensorflow.org/)
+The code depends on [Tensorflow 1.8](https://github.com/tensorflow/tensorflow)
 ```
 # Check command line arguments
 $ python3 train.py -h
 # Run
 $ python3 train.py -opt momentum --name my_network
 ```
+To enable adversarial training mode based on a variant of the method proposed in [Louppe et. al.](https://arxiv.org/abs/1611.01046), use `adv_train.py` in place of `train.py` and enable `use_adverary = True` in the `config` file.

 ## Extensions
 The network architecture is kept modular from the remainder of the computational graph.
+For ease of experimentation, the codebase will support any arbitrary architecture that yields logits in the context of binary classification.
+In addition, the adversarial training procedure can interface with any arbitrary network architecture.
 To swap out the network for your custom one, create a `@staticmethod` under the `Network` class in `network.py`:

 ```python
 @staticmethod